Fazri77/PS-FILE-HOST-TEMPORARY/README.md

 <h1> This project was created for those who want to store temporary files </h1>

-<p> Run this in terminal for server
+<p> Run this in terminal to create server
-node server.js
+"node server.js"
 </p>